semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 - label: ":semgrep: Semgrep"
 commands:
   # Use a Buildkite environment variable.
-  # It automatically detects the current branch the job is scanning.
+  # It automatically sets the current branch the job is scanning.
   - export SEMGREP_BRANCH=${BUILDKITE_BRANCH}
   ...
 ```

 ### `SEMGREP_COMMIT`

-Set `SEMGREP_COMMIT` to define the the commit hash for the URL used to generate hyperlinks.
+Set `SEMGREP_COMMIT` to define the commit hash for the URL used to generate hyperlinks.
 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: